dortania/GPU-Buyers-Guide/modern-gpus/amd-gpu.md

 #### Initial Supported OS: Catalina (10.15.1)

-Currently, as of 10.15.1, Apple has finally added RDNA and Navi support!
+Currently, as of 10.15.1, Apple has finally added RDNA and Navi support.

 Supported Cards: